 Ben has had a varied career.
 Prior to becoming a financial planner twenty years ago, Ben worked as a dispatch rider and in security, though the closest he now gets to physical combat is in persuading his 40kg German Shepherd Tony to visit the vet.
 He also worked in the wine and fine food trade, culminating in opening Benedict's Fine Wines and Delicatessen with his father in 1985 and one of his life goals is to visit all the First Class growth Claret vineyards.

 Outside work he is an avid sportsman, and takes part in rugby, clay pigeon shooting, sailing, walking and skiing and at some point in his busy life wishes to row across an ocean.
 He also loves cooking.

 Wendy moved to the Isle of Wight with her family in 1998 after working as a features editor and journalist in London, contributing to women's magazines and national newspapers.
-She is currently an administrator for her family's website business and continues to write in her spare time.
+She currently works for her family's website development business and continues to write in her spare time.

 Carol Martys, Patron and founder

 Carol was the original founder of Independent Arts, which became a registered charity in 1987.
 She became its first Director, and remains a patron.

 After leaving the Isle of Wight, she spent a number of years abroad and now lives in Haslemere, Surrey.
 She is a published writer, and honorary Chairman of Operations for Opera South.